google/langextract/README.md

 ]
 ```

-> **Note:** Examples drive model behavior.
+> **Note:** Examples guide model behavior.
 Each `extraction_text` should ideally be verbatim from the example's `text` (no paraphrasing), listed in order of appearance.
 LangExtract raises `Prompt alignment` warnings by default if examples don't follow this pattern—resolve these for best results.

 ### 2. Run the Extraction